Shogz-Labs/EECS1015_F24_Assets/TA Slides/README.md

 | Slides | Description |
 | ----- | ----- |
 | Week 1: Getting Started | In this slide deck, we discuss the introductory content from week 1 and motivate its importance.
 In particular, we discuss the different paths and research areas of computer science.
 Then, we go over the weekly deliverables.
 Lastly, a short Q & A period is held for the students to voice any questions or concerns arising from the assigned deliverables. |
+| Week 2: Building Blocks I-II and Debugging | In this slide deck, we discuss the basic building blocks of Python and emphasize how to use Strings.
+A demo of how to debug a simple program is also provided using the Wing IDE.
+Lastly, a short Q & A is held for students to ask questions and voice their concerns.